 Participants will contend for a first place award of $750, a second place award of $500, and third place award of $250, as determined by a panel of judges from the Boise community.
 Students are also eligible to win an $250 audience choice award based on audience votes.

 Leading up to the final competition, graduate students took part in workshops and coaching sessions to cultivate their academic, presentation, and research communication skills.
 The initial field of 30 participants narrowed during two highly competitive preliminary rounds, with the top 16 finalists moving on to the final competition.
-Information on the graduate student finalists can be found here, as well as the competition order for next week’s final event.
+Information on the graduate student finalists can be found on the Three Minute Thesis website, as well as the competition order for next week’s final event.